weixuanteo/restaurantorder-app/README.txt

 ## Deploying microservices to Kubernetes Cluster
+1. Open Terminal or CMD
-1. Go to the project root folder
+2. Go to the project root folder
-2. Open Terminal or CMD, type in and enter: skaffold run
+3. Type in and enter: skaffold run

 -- Alternative
 skaffold dev